 - (1) Segment cost of goods sold (per ton) equals segment cost of goods sold, divided by total tons sold. - (2) 2012 financial data above includes the impact of our initial public offering ("IPO"), including proceeds received and additional charges incurred. - (3) We acquired Cadre on July 31, 2014, and included Cadre's financial position and results of operations in our 2014 financial information above.
 As a result, our 2014 financial information may not be comparable to prior years.
 See Note D Business Combinations to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information related to this acquisition. - (4) In 2015, we changed the presentation of book overdraft from being classified as a liability to a reduction to our cash and cash equivalents.
-2014, 2013, 2012, and 2011 cash and cash equivalents amounts presented are recasted to reflect this change.
-See Note B Summary of Significant Accounting Policies to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information. - (5) 2014, 2013, 2012, and 2011 amounts include the reclassification of deferred debt issuance costs related to the adoption of ASU 2015-03.
-See Note B Summary of Significant Accounting Policies to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information.
+2014, 2013 and 2012 cash and cash equivalents amounts presented are recasted to reflect this change.
+See Note B Summary of Significant Accounting Policies to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information. - (5) 2014, 2013, and 2012 amounts include the reclassification of deferred debt issuance costs related to the adoption of ASU 2015-03.
+See Note B -Summary of Significant Accounting Policies to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information. - We acquired NBI and Sandbox on August 16, 2016 and August 22, 2016, respectively, and included NBI's and Sandbox's financial position and results of operations in our 2016 financial information above.
+As a result, our 2016 financial information may not be comparable to prior years.
+See Note D Business Combinations to our Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for more information related to this acquisition.